avidianity/jeepunii/README.md

 ### Server

+With Docker:

+Nothing to do

+---

+Without Docker:

 - Copy `.env.example` to a new `.env` file.
 - `LOCATION_IQ_TOKEN` can be acquired by signing up for a free tier account at [LocationIQ](https://locationiq.com/).
 This is used by the server internally to improve location searching capabilities.
 - Setup database credentials